Last updated on April 10th, 2023 at 06:49 am

-Funny enough, the domain was less than a year old as at December 29, 2016.
+Funny enough, the domain was less than a year old as of December 29, 2016.

-Scamadviser.com has been debated on major website about veracity of a domain that rates other domain names worldwide.
+Scamadviser.com has been debated on major websites about the veracity of a domain that rates other domain names worldwide.

-Sad enough, it doesn’t have the statics to rate other website.
+Sad enough, it doesn’t have the statics to rate another website.

-On quaora, John Barrow asks: Is scamadviser.com legit?
+On quora, John Barrow asks: Is scamadviser.com legit?

 What’s the reputation of scamadviser?

-Here are the views of some of quora users about scamadviser.com:
+Here are the views of some quora users about scamadviser.com:

 At this time anyway, we refuse to pony up to them.
 It’s a clear scam itself and it’s sad that so many people have believed in it,” Joe Fiduccia